 I received my Ph.D. from the Department of Computer Science at UNC in 1979 and have lived in Chapel Hill since then.
 I came back to UNC after retiring from IBM in June 2004.
 I focus on undergraduate teaching, including courses for upperclassmen and for non-majors.
 I am the adviser for the BS/MS program, which gives me the opportunity to work with students in both the undergraduate and graduate programs.

-I also collaborate with Dr. Alex Tropsha from the School of Pharmacy building a web site, Chembench, that provides drug discovery tools for public use.
+I also collaborated with Dr. Alex Tropsha from the School of Pharmacy building a web site, Chembench, that provides drug discovery tools for public use.

 My work in software engineering has furthered my appreciation of Dr. Brooks's concept of the computer scientist as toolsmith.
 It has given me the opportunity to work with organizations across campus, non-profits in the area, and the entrepreneur community.
 It also heightened my awareness of the need for software engineers to understand the implications and ethical issues related to their work and lead to teach a course in that area.